riveted

 Picture

 I also doubt myself because I know stuff about me that you don’t.
 And what I know makes it hard to love me or be real.
-For fear you wouldn't love me if you knew me.
+For fear you wouldn't love me if you really knew me.

 One of the greatest dangers in the spiritual life is self-rejection.